 - Remove any wrapping from the suppository.
 If you need to cut the suppository, carefully cut it lengthwise with a clean, single-edge razor blade.

 - To moisten the tip of the suppository, apply a lubricating jelly such as K-Y Jelly.
-If you don’t have lubricating jelly, apply a small amount of water to your rectal area.
+If you do not have lubricating jelly, apply a small amount of water to your rectal area.

 - Get into position.
-You can stand with one foot up on a chair.
-You can also lie down on your side with your top leg slightly bent toward your stomach and with your bottom leg straight.
+You can either stand with one foot up on a chair, or you can lie down on your side with your top leg slightly bent toward your stomach and your bottom leg straight.
 If you’re giving the suppository to someone else, you may want to place them in this second position.

 - Relax your buttocks to make it easier to insert the suppository.

 - Insert the suppository into the rectum, narrow end first.
 Gently but firmly, push the suppository past the sphincter.
 The sphincter is the muscular opening of the rectum.
-For adults, push it in one inch.
-For children, depending on their size, push it in a half inch to one inch.
-And for infants, push it in about a half inch.
+For adults, push it in about 3 inches or far enough in so that it will not pop out.
+For children, depending on their size, push it in about 2 inches.
+And for smaller children or infants, push it in about a half-inch.

-- Sit or lie with your legs closed for 15 minutes.
+- Sit or lie with your legs closed for a few minutes.
 If you’re giving the suppository to a child, you may need to gently hold their buttocks closed during this time.